theanam/webaudio-oscilloscope/README.md

 both The function exacly gets 3 arguments, `context` (The canvas rendering context), `width` (the canvas width), `height` (the canvas height).
 You don't need to worry where these values will come from, just assume that they will be available in the function context.

 ## Plugins
 You can write plugin for this using the `init` and `primer` functions.

 ## Contributing:

-Feel free to contribute by creating custom plugins for oscilloscopes (init and primer duo) or contribute by creating new styles of Oscilloscopes.
+This package is released under the MIT license Feel free to contribute.

 Made with 🖤 and JS.